How to Broadcast to Facebook Live with Wirecast

 #1 Download and Install Wirecast

-Wirecast is paid tool (starting from $495) however they do have a free trial.
-I highly recommend trying both Wirecast and OBS Studio to see which one is going to best for you.
+Wirecast is paid tool (starting from $495); however, they do have a free trial.
+I highly recommend trying both Wirecast and OBS Studio to see which one is going to be the best for you.

 - Multiple webcams